 The National Security Agency was formed in 1962 to improve foreign intelligence within the United States government.
 The agency was so secret (especially in its early years) that even its existence was denied.

-In 2013, American technical contractor Edward Snowden made international news when he told The Guardian and the Washington Post about the NSA’s secret PRISM surveillane program; Snowden said that it was very easy to spy on anyone—Americans as well as foreigners.
+In 2013, American technical contractor Edward Snowden made international news when he told The Guardian and the Washington Post about the NSA’s secret PRISM surveillance program; Snowden said that it was very easy to spy on anyone—Americans as well as foreigners.
 The NSA had been nicknamed “National Spying Agency” in 2006, and the spying scandal helped repopularize the nickname on June 6 and June 8, 2013.
 The NSA was nicknamed “Nefarious Spying Agency” on June 6, 2013 and “Neocon Spying Agency” (by the influential libertarian website LewRockwell.com) on June 15th.
 The NSA had been nicknamed the “National Socialist Agency” since at least 2006, but this other nickname (as well as “National Socialist Administration") came into greater use after the June 2013 NSA newspaper stories.
 “Not Serving Americans/Anyone” also became popular in June 2013.

 On September 30, 2013, the LewRockwell.com Blog came up with another NSA nickname—“National Snoops’ Agency.”

-The NSA has also been nicknamed “Never Say Anything” (cited in print since at least 1961) and “No Such Agency” (cited in print since at least 1982) and “Now Spying on Americans” (cited in print since at least 2005).
+The NSA has also been nicknamed “Never Say Anything” (cited in print since at least 1961), “No Such Agency” (cited in print since at least 1982) and “Now Spying on Americans” (cited in print since at least 2005).

 Wikipedia: National Security Agency